 Now that you’ve seen how to make the wicks, if you missed it, head on over to the tutorial that shows you how I upcycled the shot glasses for this project.

 Of all my sustainable innovations, the oil burning wick is high on my list of favourites.
 Check out these other recent innovations on Birdz of a Feather (the first one is a Christmas gift idea):

 This one could be adapted for Christmas too; you could hang one on the tree for each family member!

 Get your craft mojo on at Birdz of a Feather and subscribe if you don’t want to miss another unique idea!
-You can follow us right here (link in the footer) or on Bloglovin’ (button below).
+You can follow us right here.
 You can also follow us on Pinterest, Facebook, YouTube and Instagram.